LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

     Once you've finished reviewing all the fields, close out of the **Anti-spam Message headers in Microsoft 365** tab in Edge and navigate back to the **Message header analyzer** tab.

-10. In the previous step, if you determined that the **X-CustomSpam** header points to the root cause, thats correct!
+10. In the previous step, if you determined that the **X-CustomSpam** header points to the root cause, that's correct!
 In task 1 of this lab, we modified the default anti-spam inbound policy to enable the following settings:

     - <mark> Empty messages: **On** </mark>